k1yrix/k1yrix.github.io/pages/mds/aboutMe.md

 #### short description
 to make this short, this basically spun up as a random fanon lore for Soarium during ~~the Black Ascension incident~~, and then it just spun up canon.
 Idk. apparently, this name died over the years and I decide to forget about it now.

-### The Skyler era (2025-present)
+### The Skyler era (January 2025-April 2025)
-- Skyler Nori - Fem primary formal
+- Skyler Nori - Former fem primary formal
-- skyynori - Fem primary short
+- skyynori - Former fem primary short

 #### short description
-apparently this name spun up randomly more or so recently, and I felt like this was more fit for me, ~~especially when the times I want to start gtransitioning is coming to me quick~~.
+apparently this name spun up randomly more or so recently, and I felt like this was more fit for me, ~~especially when the times I want to start gtransitioning is coming to me quick~~. this didn't last long before I transitioned to caroline during the evil dorito corp takeover at astral of april fools 2025.

+### Caroline the Nabla Spy (April 2025-present)
+- Caroline Norbrin - Fem primary formal
+- carobrin - Fem primary short
+- carofireline - gamer tag swag

+#### short description
+evil dorito corp spy. that's all really.

 ---